-The secret trick that makes this instant pot chicken tortilla soup recipe extra delicious is adding some corn tortillas to the soup as it cooks.
+The secret trick that makes this soup extra delicious is adding some corn tortillas to the soup as it cooks.
 This gives the soup a nice corn flavor and helps it to thicken slightly.

 I also like to top the soup with some freshly baked crispy tortilla strips.
 I’ve included instructions on how to make those in the recipe.

 How to Make It

 These how-to numbered pictures match up with the instructions below.

 - Press SAUTE on the instant pot.
 Add the oil and vegetables and sauté until softened.

 - Turn off the instant pot and add the garlic and spices.
 The pot will still be plenty hot, but turning off the instant pot at this point helps prevent the garlic from burning.